Corporate Social Responsibility: definition

 • Governance

-Google: CSR as part of corporate culture
+Google: CSR as part of our corporate culture

 Netflix & Spotify: employee well-being